tom--/yii2-dynamic-ar/doc/design.md

 The first cannot in general be automated by our extension without constraining the requirements or by radically changing ActiveQuery.
 Automating the second seems intractable to me.
 So I decided instead to require the user to distinguish dynamic attributes and declare their type.
 I feel this is reasonable since the user must always know both when accessing a dynamic attribute.
 (This is actually the basic nature of NoSQL – the schema is implicit in the application's business logic.)
-For this I invented a  notation for dynamic attribute tokens in DynamicActiveQuery.
+For this I needed a notation for dynamic attribute in DynamicActiveQuery.

-### Dynamic attribute tokens
+### Dynamic attribute notation in queries

-The token is wrapped in curly braces containing the dynamic attribute name and optionally its type.
-Type may be omitted, in which case it defaults to `CHAR`, otherwise it is one of the datatypes allowed by the respective DBMS.
-Hierarchy in structured data is represented with dot separators: `grandparent.parent.child`.
+A dynamic attribute reference is enclosed in bang-parens `(! … !)`.
+Whitespace in the bang-parens is allowed.
+Inside the bang-parens is the dynamic attribute name optionally followed by a pipe or vertical bar `|` character and a datatype.
+The dynamic attribute name uses dot notation to represent child elements in a structure e.g. `grandparent.parent.child`.
+[Allowed datatypes](https://mariadb.com/kb/en/mariadb/dynamic-columns/#datatypes) are determined by the RBDMS.
+If datatype is not specified `CHAR` is assumed.

-Description | Token
+Description | Query notation
 --- | ---
 General form | `(!label[.label[...]]|type!)`
 `->color` with default datatype CHAR | `(!color!)`